Finite Element Exterior Calculus for Evolution Problems: Explanation of Semi-Linear Error Estimates

-MH was supported in part by NSF Awards~0715146, by DOD/DTRA Award HDTRA-09-1-0036, and by NBCR.
+\textbf{Acknowledgments.} MH was supported in part by NSF Awards~0715146, by DOD/DTRA Award HDTRA-09-1-0036, and by NBCR.
 AG was supported in part by NSF Award~0715146 and by NBCR.
-The authors would like to thank the anonymous referee for pointing out some important subtle properties of the $\pi^k_h$ operators as well providing various useful suggestions for technical simplifications of the proofs.
+YZ was supported in part by NSF DMS 1319110.
+The authors would like to thank an anonymous referee for pointing out some important subtle properties of the $\pi^k_h$ operators as well providing various useful suggestions for technical simplifications of the proofs.